OCR J625, 9-1

-RS will help you develop an in-depth knowledge and understanding of two religions, as well as non-religious beliefs such as atheism and humanism.
-You will learn about the influence of religion on individuals, communities and societies and, in addition, you will be encouraged to reflect on and develop your own values, beliefs and attitudes.
-The subject will encourage you to use your knowledge and understanding to analyse questions about religious beliefs and values as well as to construct well-argued, well-informed and balanced written arguments.
-The knowledge and skills obtained will be of value in any career path.
+The course will encourage you to reflect on and develop your own values, beliefs and attitudes.
+You will learn how to use your knowledge and understanding to analyse questions about religious beliefs, as well as how to construct and articulate your own balanced and well-informed arguments.
+The critical thinking and communication skills you learn will be of value in any area of future study or career.

 Component Group 2 - Religion, Philosophy and Ethics in the Modern World